QuickBooks Gmail Add-on

 If I could have a carousel to loop through the value props, I wouldn’t have to address a wall of text done within an overly-strict layout.

-It is not a stated UI component from the Gmail team, but I knew about WebKit's rich capabilities given my past experiences in web development.
-We can’t add any additional CSS or JS functionalities to the add-on, but we have complete control over what assets to embed.
+It is not a stated UI component from the Gmail team, however, I knew about WebKit's rich capabilities given my past experiences in web development.
+We have complete control over what assets to embed.

-And sure enough, my engineer confirmed it was indeed possible to embed a GIF (in the Google App Script framework) after I sent him the prototype and asset.
+And sure enough, the engineer on my team confirmed it was indeed possible to embed a GIF (in the Google App Script framework) after I sent him the asset.

 A note to self to keep challenging the prevailing status quo.